-Tensor Fasciae Latae Pain - Muscle & Function
+Tensor Fasciae Latae Pain: Muscle & Function

-Tensor Fasciae Latae Pain Trigger Point Symptoms
+Tensor Fasciae Latae Pain: Trigger Point Symptoms

 Tensor Fasciae Latae Referred Pain Pattern

 Folks with Tensor Fasciae Latae trigger points or tightness tend to have issues with sitting too long.
-After sitting for a long period, patients with TFL symptoms may report pain in the upper outer thigh area - as shown in the image above .
+After sitting for a long period, people with TFL symptoms may report pain in the upper outer thigh area - as shown in the image above .

-Tensor Fasciae Latae Pain Running
+Tensor Fasciae Latae Pain From Running